gustavonovaes/multiplayer-game-php-swoole-websocket/README.md

 ## Why
 I'm doing a personal challenge, which is to create 10 projects, proposed by Felipe Deschamps in [this video](https://www.youtube.com/watch?v=fYR9L2ZmodM).

-This is the "Catalog Page" project.
+This is the "Create your own multiplayer game" project.

 - Rich-text editor
 - Monitor-like Activity Monitor from macOS